 Written in collaboration with NLP Practitioner Anya MacFarlane.
 Anya and I have developed a popular course called Menu&Mind.

-More details at the end of the Blog, including the oportuinty to join a FREE taster session in November.
+More details at the end of the Blog, including the opportunity to join a FREE online taster session in April.

 Can you relate to any of these……..

 ‘I have tried many different diets in my quest for a healthy lifestyle and slim body’

 ‘I have reached my target weight 4 times before but always put it back on and more’

 ‘My child is a picky eater; she won’t eat any healthy food’

 ‘I have a great diet all week and then the wheels fall off at the weekend’